 In our data, the chromosome 1 variant showed nominal association with multiple AD criteria and the criterion count, but none at GWS levels.
 However, a highly correlated variant (rs1890881) was associated at GWS with a phenotype representing dependence on alcohol or illicit drugs (cannabis, cocaine, sedatives, stimulants, opioids) in the same sample (see accompanying paper by Wetherill et al).
 It is possible that this variant is associated with overall liability to AD and dependence on other drugs but to a lesser extent with AD severity as indexed by a single continuous criterion count.
-Research has noted that mere summation does not capture the heterogeneity underlying AD severity, where constellations of criteria could result in meaningful individual differences.
-10 Prior latent class analyses aimed to parse out such groups of individuals with unique sets of criteria including in a subset of these data.9 However, assessment of the genomic underpinnings of such heterogeneous groups of individuals would require extremely large sample sizes.
-The chromosome 8 variant, rs188227250, was uniquely associated with Drinking more than intended (Table S7).
-In epidemiological studies and in COGA (Table S2), this criterion is endorsed quite frequently by individuals with AD, and also by those who do not meet criteria for DSM-IV AD and thus, might index lower severity.
-Indeed, in item response theory analyses, this criterion had the lowest difficulty as indicated by the item characteristic curves in Figure S7.
-In contrast, the finding on chromosomes 2 and 15, while GWS for Time spent drinking were also associated with Giving up activities (at nearly GWS for chromosome 15), both highly correlated criteria indicative of high difficulty, and thus, risk for DSM-IV AD.9 In addition to Withdrawal, we previously found these criteria to distinguish a highly heritable high-risk group of individuals at risk for AD from those in both low- and moderate-risk groups.
-Thus, as shown in Figure S7, while the chromosome 8 finding potential maps to lower AD severity, the chromosome 2 and 15 findings potentially indicate greater severity.
-However, none of these loci were GWS for our AD criterion count measure, which is commonly used as an index of severity.
-These results are consistent with the argument that the validity of an individual criterion, and its impact on impairment may rely heavily on the other criteria that are endorsed alongside it.10 Importantly, these results underscore that novel information can be gained from studying individual criteria that index differing levels of AD severity that may operate discontinuously.
+Research has noted that mere summation does not capture the heterogeneity underlying AD severity, where constellations of criteria could result in meaningful individual differences 10.
+Prior latent class analyses aimed to parse out such groups of individuals with unique sets of criteria including in a subset of these data 9.
+However, assessment of the genomic underpinnings of such heterogeneous groups of individuals would require extremely large sample sizes.
+The chromosome 8 variant, rs188227250, was uniquely associated with Drinking more than intended (Supplemental Table 7).
+In epidemiological studies and in COGA (Supplemental Table 2), this criterion is endorsed quite frequently by individuals with AD, and also by those who do not meet criteria for DSM-IV AD and thus, might index lower severity.
+Indeed, in IRT analyses, this criterion had the lowest difficulty as indicated by the item characteristic curves in Supplemental Figure 7.
+In contrast, the finding on chromosomes 2 and 15, while GWS for Time spent drinking were also associated with Giving up activities (at nearly GWS for chromosome 15), both highly correlated criteria indicative of high difficulty, and thus, risk for DSM-IV AD 9.
+In addition to Withdrawal, we previously found these criteria to distinguish a highly heritable high-risk group of individuals at risk for AD from those in both low and moderate-risk groups.
+Thus, as shown in Supplemental Figure 7, while the chromosome 8 finding potential maps to lower AD severity, the chromosome 2 and 15 findings potentially indicate greater severity.
+However none of these loci were GWS for our AD criterion count measure, which is commonly used as an index of severity.
+These results are consistent with the argument that that the validity of an individual criterion, and its impact on impairment may rely heavily on the other criteria that are endorsed alongside it 10.
+Importantly, these results underscore that novel information can be gained from studying individual criteria that index differing levels of AD severity that may operate discontinuously.

-Gene-based analysis identified two GWS genes for two different phenotypes.
+Gene based analysis identified two genome-wide significant genes for two different phenotypes.
 OTOP1 was associated with DSM-IV criterion count.
 This gene is related to maintaining metabolic homeostasis but it is not well-studied.
 BRINP1 showed association with Drinking despite problems.
-This gene is mostly expressed in brain regions and has been linked to schizophrenia^{67,68}; cognition disorders54 and Parkinson's disease.69 Further studies are needed to test its role in AD.
+This gene is mostly expressed in brain regions and has been linked to schizophrenia^{68,69}; cognition disorders55, and Parkinson's disease70.
+Further studies are needed to test its role in AD.